finickydesert/Lessons/README.md

 # Lessons
 what I am learning
-currently I'm learning Golang (Go)
+currently I'm learning:
+Today:
+Azure
+docker
+kubernetes

+Friday:
+Golang

+I will update when I do.